suragaru/Arduino_Discord_Bot/README.md

 <h3><b>Room Staff Discord bot</b></h3>
-<p>Made in python using the pyserial and discord modules, this is a simple functional bot that allows you to work/control an Arduino board through a locally run discord bot on your PC.
+<p>made in python using the pyserial and discord modules, this is a simple functional bot that allows you to work/control an Arduino board through a locally run discord bot on your PC.
 The Arduino board is connected to a lamp or another device, and you can control it using commands through the bot.
 It's a smart project that can be crafted simply.</p><br/>

 <p><b>• Procedure </b><strong>step 1:</strong></p>
-<p>Firstly, install the necessary python packages by running the following command:</p>
+<p>Firstly, install the necessary python packages by running the following command: <code>pip install discord pyserial</code></p>
-<pre><code>pip install discord pyserial</code></pre>
 <p>Note: the latest python version may not work; am using 3.9.0 version for this project.</p>
 <p>Next, program your arduino board after wiring your circuit.
 Utilize the <code>program.ino</code> file and make script modifications according to your preferences.</p>